 Jonah House is a faith-based community.
-While the majority of people at Jonah House have been Catholic with an emphasis on the anti-war social justice teachings of the church, people of all faiths are welcome.
-We pray together each weekday at 7 a.m. – reading and reflecting on the Scripture readings for the day.
-We host a house church with Scripture study and a simple Eucharist on Sundays at 10:00 a.m., open to the wider community, followed by brunch.
+While the majority of people at Jonah House have been Catholic with an emphasis on the anti-war social justice teachings of the Church, people of all faiths are welcome.
+We pray together each weekday at 7 a.m. and host a house church on Sundays at 10 a.m. that features scripture study and table fellowship, followed by brunch.

 People at Jonah House are encouraged to take time each day in personal prayer; some pray while they work; others set aside a specific period of time for prayer.
 There are no hard and fast rules.

 Plowshares actions take their name from Isaiah 2:4: “They shall beat swords into plowshares and their spears into pruning hooks; nation shall not lift up sword against nation, nor shall they learn war any more.”

 The first plowshares action was September 1980 at the General Electric plant in King of Prussia, PA.
 Eight people, including Philip Berrigan, hammered and poured their blood on the Mark 12A nuclear missile components.
-Since then there have been more than 80 plowshares actions which have included many people from Jonah House.
+Since then there have been over a hundred plowshares actions which have included many people from Jonah House.
 Each action community, grounded in prayer, seeks to disarm a weapon or delivery system for a nuclear weapon or weapon of mass destruction.

-Each Tuesday about 100 people, who have been made poor or homeless, come to Jonah House to pick up bags of food.
+Each Tuesday about 125 people, low-income friends from the neighborhood, come to Jonah House to pick up boxes of food.
 We gather the food from our garden (in season), from the local food bank, and from wherever we can.
 We give blankets and clothes when we have them.
 Each person who comes has a story that reveals more of the injustice system.
-They remind us of the ways the military budget (more than $45,000 a second as of 2009) should be spent – for homes, jobs, education, food, clothing and health care.
+They remind us of the ways the military budget should be spent – for homes, jobs, education, food, clothing and health care.